rokeller/teakv/README.md

 ## Usage Examples

-### `int`/`string` Key/Value Store on local disk
+### `int`/`string` Key-Value Store on local disk

-The Key/Value store can easily be configured through dependency injection.
-For instance, the following example registers a Key/Value store for integer/string key/value pairs:
+The Key-Value store can easily be configured through dependency injection.
+For instance, the following example registers a Key-Value store for integer/string key-value pairs:

 ```csharp
 services